Australian businesses should update their Windows operating systems following the devastating ransomware campaign made it to our shores last May.

 The WannaCry campaign has targeted older versions of Windows and asks users to pay US $300 to unlock their computer.

-As of Tuesday, the hackers behind it had made about $60,000 from people paying to unlock their computers.
+The hackers behind it had made about $60,000 from people paying to unlock their computers.

 Tehan says the problem is serious and can cripple businesses so they should thoroughly prepare.